 Ever since satellite technology has been small enough to put on a bird, researchers have been using transmitters to ask questions about birds that were previously unanswerable.
-Although some questions still can’t be answered with anything aside from satellites (e.g., precise paths of migrating birds throughout their entire annual cycle), a paper published recently in Global Ecology and Conservation shows that eBird data can be comparable to satellite data when creating species distribution models.
+Although some questions still can’t be answered with anything aside from satellites (e.g., precise paths of migrating birds throughout their entire annual cycle), a paper published this week in Global Ecology and Conservation shows that eBird data can be comparable to satellite data when creating species distribution models.
 The authors of the open-access paper “Species distribution models for a migratory bird based on citizen science and satellite tracking data” have written a great account of their research on Band-tailed Pigeons (below).
 Thanks to Chris Coxen, Jennifer Frey, Scott Carleton, and Dan Collins for taking the time to share their work with the eBird community.

 [Team eBird note: All of the eBird data used in these analyses are available for you to use as well.
 Whether you’re evaluating presence-only data (as in this study) or using the valuable complete-checklist data that are used to generate models like our STEM maps, eBird data are free for you.]

 When researchers want to learn more about where a poorly understood species lives on the landscape, or project how a species’ habitat niche may be altered due to climate change, they can create something called a species distribution model, or habitat suitability model.
 The model uses information about where a species is known to occur and then predicts where it may occur in different places or climate conditions.